yalexand/ALYtools/README.md

 ALYtools applications require at least Matlab 2018a and Toolboxes, and Icy (http://icy.bioimageanalysis.org/).
 They can be run under Windows 10, Mac OSX, and RedHat and CentOS linux.
 ## Hardware
-Hardware requirements depend on "Problem", but in most cases average desktop specs suffice.
+Hardware requirements depend on "Application", but in most cases average desktop specs suffice.
 NVIDIA GPU may be optionally used.

 # Installation and Running